Theodore de Bry, “Their sitting at meate”

 From watercolor to print

-The De Bry brothers (Johann Theodor and Johann Israel) engraved many scenes of Algonquians after White’s watercolors and reprinted them in their series of the Grands Voyages.
+The De Bry brothers (Johann Theodore and Johann Israel) engraved many scenes of Algonquians after White’s watercolors and reprinted them in their series of the Grands Voyages.
 The De Brys most likely received John White’s watercolors from the English geographer Richard Hakluyt (who also sought to claim Virginia and encourage its colonization).
 The Grands Voyages included travel accounts by various European authors, and were published in English, Latin, German, and French.
 The De Bry engravings after White’s watercolors also accompanied Thomas Hariot’s Briefe and True Report of the New Found Land of Virginia, first published in London in 1588.

-Theodor de Bry, “Their sitting at meate," engraving, 15.2 x 21.2 cm (The John Carter Brown Library), after a watercolor of John White, 1577–90, from A brief and true report of the new found land of Virginia, 1590
+Theodore de Bry, “Their sitting at meate," engraving, 15.2 x 21.2 cm (The John Carter Brown Library), after a watercolor of John White, 1577–90, from A brief and true report of the new found land of Virginia, 1590

-Theodor de Bry, “Their sitting at meate,” engraving, 15.2 x 21.2 cm, from Thomas Hariot, A briefe and true report of the new found land of Virginia, of the commodities and of the nature and manners of the naturall inhabitants, 1590 (The John Carter Brown Library), after a watercolor of John White, 1577–90
+Theodore de Bry, “Their sitting at meate,” engraving, 15.2 x 21.2 cm, from Thomas Hariot, A briefe and true report of the new found land of Virginia, of the commodities and of the nature and manners of the naturall inhabitants, 1590 (The John Carter Brown Library), after a watercolor of John White, 1577–90

 Like most illustrated books published at the time, the De Brys’ Grands Voyages was a collaborative affair.
 Printer, publisher, author, artist, and engraver all had to come together for the common purpose of selling a product.
 While Hakluyt and White had English interests in mind, the famous printmakers could publish the images along with descriptions in their multivolume travel series and profit from their distribution and sale.
 Prints reached far greater audiences because of the numbers reproduced and their portability.